nginxinc/nginx-ingress-workshops/Rancher/labs/lab10/readme.md

     <br/>
     <p>
         <strong>Answer: </strong>  NGINX is not caching any HTTP objects with the ".jpeg" extension! <br/>
         Confirm this by looking at the YAML file, line #31.
 This line is a regular expression (regex) that directs NGINX to look at the end of the URL, and <strong>match only on these object type extensions.</strong>  "jpeg is not included" in this regex.
 Are there other JPEG objects, for which Caching should be enabled?
 Should you modify the regex to include jpeg objects?
-If you are brave, go ahead and modify the YAML file to add JPEG, and give it a try, and verify it works as expected.
+If you are brave, go ahead and modify the YAML file to add jpeg, and give it a try, and verify it works as expected.
     </p>

 </details>